IF ONLY. THE TOMMY LAWTON STORY

 Lawton finally gets to run out for Arsenal

 After two years at Highbury where he scored 13 times in 35 games, Lawton moved to Kettering Town where he again took on the role of player-manager before eventually hanging up his boots and focusing on management.
-After a year at the helm he returned to Notts County as manager but was sacked in 1958 and the experience there clearly soured him as he vowed to stay out of management.
-After running a pub for four years and having further spells at both Kettering and at Meadow Lane, he worked as a grandstand seat salesman whilst writing a football column for the Nottingham Evening Post
+After a year at the helm with Kettering he returned to Notts County as manager but was sacked in 1958 and the experience there clearly soured him as he vowed to stay out of management.
+After running a pub for four years he was lured back, having further spells at both Kettering and at Meadow Lane before working as a grandstand seat salesman whilst writing a football column for the Nottingham Evening Post

 After retirement Lawton fell on hard times.
 Having spent his entire career earning only the maximum wage (£12 per week plus a £2 win bonus at it’s peak) he certainly didn’t retire with the riches that today’s stars enjoy.
 He and second wife Gay lived in a rented house in Nottingham and he was forced to sell the many trophies and caps he had won throughout his career.

-That he was not thought of as a true ‘great’ by any one set of fans was mostly because of the many, mostly financially-driven moves he made throughout his career.
-But looking back at his playing time as a whole, one in which he lost those six prime years due to World War Two, Lawton has a worthy claim to be classed as one of the greatest number nines England has produced.
+That he is not remembered as a true ‘great’ by any one set of fans is mostly because of the many, mostly financially-driven moves he made throughout his career.
+But looking back on a career that lost six prime years due to World War Two, Tommy Lawton has a worthy claim to be classed right up there with the greatest number nines England has ever produced.

 Tommy Lawton passed away in Nottingham in 1996 aged 77.